Ranking the X-Men films from Worst to best

 7. The Wolverine (2013)

-The Wolverine” attempts to rectify some bits of the sour taste that “The Last Stand” left after killing (or curing) so many fan favourite mutants.
-With a beloved storyline adapted for the big screen and the intriguing setting of Japan, “The Wolverine” does plenty of things right but unfortunately like most films of the genre, it collapses in its third act with a strong emphasis on CGI.
-However, Jackman explores additional aspects of Logan’s psyche in a role born to play and the fighting is more raw.
-The backdrop definitely improves a film that does not have end of the world stakes and gives it a bit of a noir film shade that is a welcome and fresh addition.
-Rila Fukushima steals the show though as Logan’s “bodyguard” and its adoption of a more adult tone for a film featuring a mutant that can hack and slash his opponents feels naturally complementing.
+The Wolverine” attempts to rectify some bits after the sour taste that “The Last Stand” left which saw the unnecessary killing (or curing) of so many fan favourites.
+With a beloved storyline adapted for the big screen and the intriguing setting of Japan, “The Wolverine” does plenty of things right, particularly in its first 2/3s.
+However, like any major entry in the genre, it collapses in its third act by embracing blunt and unconvincing CGI effects.
+Jackman still manages to explore additional aspects of Logan’s psyche in a role he was born to play and the fighting is more raw.
+The backdrop definitely improves a film which lacks the end of the world stakes giving it a bit of a welcome and fresh noir shade.
+Rila Fukushima steals the show though as Logan’s “bodyguard” and its adoption of a more adult tone for a movie featuring a mutant that can hack and slash his opponents feels naturally complementing.

 Best moment: A fight on top of a shinkansen (i.e., speed bullet train in Japan).